 You missed your calling.

-You should have been a doctor, because I don't know what you're writing.
+You should have been a doctor because I don't know what you're writing.

-I have no idea what you're doing.
+I have no idea what you're writing.

 But they're not questions.

-I only write like words, they're reference points.
+I only write like.

 Yeah, like immigration.